John Geisse: Honors

 He authored the Better Quality Upscale Discount Store Concept in America, and was inducted into the Discount Store News Discount Hall of Fame in 1984.
 Sam Walton, who often consulted Geisse, called him "a pioneer in innovative retailing concepts".

 Personal life

-Geisse was married to the former Mary Ann Wakeen.
-Together, they had 10 children.
+Geisse was married to Mary Ann Wakeen.
+Together, they had ten children.
 Geisse died of a heart attack in Indianapolis in 1992.
 He was buried near his parents in Crown Hill Cemetery, Indianapolis.